 North Middletown is a tiny city located in the state of Kentucky.
 With a population of 605 people and just one neighborhood, North Middletown is the 312th largest community in Kentucky.

-When you are in North Middletown, you'll notice that it is more blue-collar than most other communities in America.
-49.08% of North Middletown鈥檚 employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, North Middletown is generally considered to be a blue-collar town.
+49.08% of the North Middletown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, North Middletown is a city of production and manufacturing workers, transportation and shipping workers, and professionals.
 There are especially a lot of people living in North Middletown who work in office and administrative support (13.19%), healthcare (10.26%), and food service (5.13%).

-Being a small city, North Middletown does not have a public transit system used by locals to get to and from work.
+North Middletown is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in North Middletown in 2022 was $23,138, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $92,552 for a family of four.
 However, North Middletown contains both very wealthy and poor people as well.
 North Middletown also has one of the higher rates of people living in poverty in the nation, with 30.14% of its population below the federal poverty line.